isomerpages/nrf-psta/_winners/2012/President's Technology Award (PTA).md

 ### **Associate Professor Louis Phee**

-School of Mechanical & Aerospace Engineering
+School of Mechanical & Aerospace Engineering<br>
 Nanyang Technological University

 ### **Professor Lawrence Ho Khek Yu**
-Department of Gastroenterology & Hepatology
+Department of Gastroenterology & Hepatology<br>
 National University of Singapore

 <b>“For the development of a novel flexible endoscopic robotic system that enables intricate surgical procedures to be performed without the need for external incisions”</b> [Download Full Citation](/files/Citations/2012/2012-pta-Professor Louis Phee and Team.pdf)